yalesites-org/yalesites-project/docs/xdebug.md

 }
 ```

+#### Usage

+- Open VSCode by opening a terminal and typing `code .` from the root of your YaleSites project
 - Visit the file you wish to debug, set breakpoints, start the debugger with your own keybindings, or with `F5`
 - Visit the local site in your browser, making sure to append the following to your query string:
   - `XDEBUG_SESSION_START=1`